alizma/disasseML/README.md

 ```
 creates a single parameter grid and writes it to ``data/config.json``.
 This is particularly useful when there are few parameters to search or if all parameters are related and can be searched in one go.

-One drawback of the current implementation is tha tif there are many, unrelated parameters to search, we do not provide a way to generate separate grids for the gridsearch.
+One drawback of the current implementation is that if there are many, unrelated parameters to search, we do not provide a way to generate separate grids for the gridsearch.
 Finally, issues with regards speed and complexity in hyperparamter optimization could be solved by [hyperopt](https://hyperopt.github.io/hyperopt/).

 ## Training, validating, and disassembling
 After selecting the hyperparameters, the model can be trained with the following command: